alexisvuvietnam/MADI_project/README.md

     - If `useGum` is set to `False`, the function `pgmpy.estimators.CITests.g_sq` is used to compute independencies.
 - `bayesnet: Optional[pyagrum.BayesNet]`: The Bayesian network associated with the input dataset, if available.

-Experimental analyses for the empirical study are implemented in the Python notebook `test.ipynb`.
+Experimental analyses for the empirical study are implemented in the Python notebook `fci_test.ipynb`.

 ### Requirements<a name="req"></a>